amitinngp/learning-javascript/README.md

     - Also as we understand that both side we have object, and we need a scope for the left hand side Object, and that why we use the **let** keyword or **()** , so that left hand side anonymous Object can pollute the global space.

 - Array Destructuring
-  - we aleady  see that arrays are objects ans its iterable, so same thing is applicable to arrays also.
+  - we already  see that arrays are objects ans its iterable, so same thing is applicable to arrays also.
       ```javascript
       let [firstName,lastName] = ["John", "Doe"];
       console.log({firstName,lastName});